debops/debops/docs/ansible/roles/debops.resources/defaults-detailed.rst

 To download resources over HTTPS, the content must be served over a valid TLS/SSL certificate recognized by the remote host.
-If you use self-siged certificates, check the debops.pki_ role for how to add custom Root CA Certificates on your hosts.
+If you use self-siged certificates, check the :ref:`debops.pki` for how to add custom Root CA Certificates on your hosts.

 Here are some important parameters used by the role: